19hours/sg-statutes/Acts/Fire Safety Act.md

 8E\.—(1) The Minister may, in writing, appoint any of the following individuals to be fire forensic specialists to assist the Commissioner, or any member of the Force authorised by the Commissioner under section 8B, exercising in Singapore a power under that section or section 8C:

-(a) a Division I, II or III public officer who is not a member of the Force but is employed in the offices of the Force;
+(a) a public officer (except an operations support officer at grade III, IV or V or other public officer at equivalent grade) who is not a member of the Force but is employed in the offices of the Force;

+[Act 5 of 2018 wef 01/04/2018]

 (b) an individual (who is not a public officer) with suitable qualifications or experience to properly exercise the powers of a fire forensic specialist.